 Co-Founders

-Public Art Artist – Hubert Massey
+Public art artist – Hubert Massey

 Board Members

-This 27-year-old artist was born and raised in Detroit.
+This 28-year-old artist was born and raised in Detroit.
 She has created art from a very young age and used her talent in Mint’s Learn and Earn program during her senior year at Cass Tech.
 She served as a team leader for the Mint Creative Summer Jobs program for the last two virtual years.
 She loves to travel and creating Afro-futurism in her creative work.
-Alexis is currently attending college full-time and has served as Mint’s board vice president and president.
+Alexis is currently attending college full-time studying nursing and has served as Mint’s board vice president and president.

 Kelly O’Neill, Board President